 Application information can be found on the Nutrition Graduate Program webpage.

-Equitable Treatment: To ensure equitable treatment for all applicants and students, the Univeristy, CFANS, FSCN and DPD operate under the Board of Regents Policy: Equity, Diversity, Equal Opportunity and Affirmative Action.
+Equitable Treatment: To ensure equitable treatment for all applicants and students, the Univeristy, CFANS, FSCN and DPD operate under the Board of Regents Policy: Equity, Inclusion, and Equal Opportunity.

 DPD Admission Process